timwaters/omniauth-mediawiki/README.md

                 client_options: {:site => 'https://commons.wikimedia.org' }
 ```

-You can also use the `signup` option to configure it to direct users to the MediaWiki account creation page:
+You can also use the `signup` option to configure it to direct users to the MediaWiki account creation page.
+Use `signup_params` to optionally add parameters to the account creation URL.

 ```ruby
 config.omniauth :mediawiki_signup, CONSUMER_KEY, CONSUMER_SECRET,